 Amanda is a North Carolina native and an honors graduate from Appalachian State University.
 She earned her degree in journalism, and served as president of the ASU climbing team and executive member of the Club Sports program.
 After college, she moved to Boulder, Colorado, to work for Climbing magazine, SNEWS magazine, and a digital marketing company.
-Amanda is an avid rock climber, runner, and Bikram yoga teacher, and can generally be found having fun outside in her spare time.
+After work and on weekends, Amanda can be found trail running and mountain biking in the beautiful western NC mountains.

 Kate is our logistics coordinator and trip leader for the fourth year.
 Kate double-majored in anthropology and African studies while attending the University of North Carolina at Chapel Hill.
 She worked at Albuquerque Academy’s experiential education department after spending five years as a lead instructor, facilitator, and logistics coordinator at UNC’s outdoor education center.
 Kate loves to backpack, rock climb, and sea kayak.